 - is or was at risk of becoming Looked After

-- is or was placed in the kinship placement by the local authority.
+- is or was placed in the kinship placement by the local council.

-These terms and what they actually mean for a kinship carer and a child in the family may be difficult to understand.
-The local authority has been given guidance by the Scottish Government about how to assess the wellbeing of a child and this may be the process that is used to assess a family when a child may be 'at risk'.
+These terms and what they actually mean for a kinship carer and a child in the family might be difficult to understand.
+The local council has been given guidance by the Scottish government about how to assess the wellbeing of a child and this might be the process that is used to assess a family when a child may be 'at risk'.
 See more about assessment of wellbeing.

 Benefits for Not 'Looked After' Children

-As a kinship carer of a child who is Not Looked After you may be able to claim:
+As a kinship carer of a child who is Not Looked After you might be able to claim:

 - Child Benefit - whatever your income

-- Child Tax Credit or the Child Element of Universal Credit - if you are on a low income.
-How much you receive will depend on your income.
+- Child Tax Credit or the Child Element of Universal Credit - if you're on a low income.
+How much you receive will depend on your income

-HM Revenue and Customs (HMRC) has rules about who can claim Child Benefit, Child Tax Credit and Child addition.
+HM Revenue and Customs (HMRC) has rules about who can claim Child Benefit, Child Tax Credit and Child addition in Pension Credit.
 It is generally the person that the child 'regularly, usually, typically' lives with.
 This means that if the child lives in one home for three days of the week and the other for four days, for example, the person who cares for the child for four days will be eligible to claim.

 Benefits for kinship carers are complicated.
-Contact your nearest Citizens Advice Bureau - where to get advice.
+Contact your nearest Citizens Advice Bureau to get advice.
 You can also call the confidential National Kinship Care Advice service for Scotland helpline.

 Kinship care assistance if you have or may get a residence order (kinship care order)

-Local authorities must provide kinship care assistance in such a way as to safeguard, support and promote the wellbeing of an eligible child.
+Local councils must provide kinship care assistance in such a way as to safeguard, support and promote the wellbeing of an eligible child.

-What this means in practice is explained generally below but each local authority also has to provide public information about the kinship care assistance it provides (The Kinship Care Assistance (Scotland) Order 2016 no 153 - section 9).
-If your local authority has not provided this information it may be helpful to ask what its policy is.
+What this means in practice is explained generally below but each local council also has to provide public information about the kinship care assistance it provides (The Kinship Care Assistance (Scotland) Order 2016 no 153 - section 9).
+If your local council has not provided this information it might be helpful to ask what its policy is.

-You have the right as a kinship carer to ask the local authority for assistance, such as one-off payments, alternative care for the child while you take a break, etc.
+You have the right as a kinship carer to ask the local council for assistance, such as one-off payments, alternative care for the child while you take a break.

-The local authority may not always respond positively to requests, but they should always treat such requests with respect.
+The local council might not always respond positively to requests, but they should always treat such requests with respect.
 If they do not, you can complain.
 Your local Citizens Advice Bureau can help with this.
 For more information about how to complain, see Children who need local authority services.

 |Person is considering applying for a kinship care order||Information and advice to help to decide about the kinship care order|